tuva-health/docs/docs/getting-started/mapping-guide.md

 `plan` values may not come in the source data.
 This field should be hard-coded (e.g. `select 'aetna bronze 1' as plan`).

-Data Quality Intelligence ensures that every row in `medical_claim` has a populated value in `plan` and the value for this field is consistent across all claim lines for a given `claim_id`.
+DQI ensures that every row in `medical_claim` has a populated value in `plan` and the value for this field is consistent across all claim lines for a given `claim_id`.